dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 ![Valuation Models](/.attachments/valuation-models.png)

+> **Cash-Flow-Generating Capacity** You can categorize assets into three groups based on their capacity to generate cash flows: assets that are either generating cash flows currently or are expected to do so in the near future, assets that are not generating cash flows currently but could in the future in the event of a contingency, and assets that will never generate cash flows.
+>
+> 1. The first group includes most publicly traded companies, and these firms can be valued using discounted cash flow models.
+Note that a distinction is not drawn between negative and positive cash flows, and young start-up companies that generate negative cash flow can still be valued using discounted cash flow models.
+>
+> 2. The second group includes assets such as drug patents, promising (but not viable) technology, undeveloped oil or mining reserves, and undeveloped land.
+These assets may generate no cash flows currently and could generate large cash flows in the future but only under certain conditions—if the FDA approves the drug patent, if the technology becomes commercially viable, if oil prices and commercial property values go up.
+While you could estimate expected values using discounted cash flow models by assigning probabilities to these events, you will understate the value of the assets if you do so.
+You should value these assets using option pricing models.
+>
+> 3. Assets that are never expected to generate cash flows include your primary residence, a baseball card collection, or fine art.
+These assets can only be valued using relative valuation models.
+>
+> [^31]

 There are 4 main approaches to valuation,

 1. **Asset-based Valuation**: Asset-based valuation involves estimating the value of a company based on the value of its assets minus its liabilities.
 This method is particularly useful for companies with significant tangible assets, such as manufacturing or real estate companies.
 Asset-based valuation may include valuing assets at their book value, fair market value, or replacement cost.